‘What is the best real estate advertising?’

 So, why do you want to find the best real estate advertising?

 - To generate more seller or buyer leads?

 - To lower your cost per lead?

 - To grow your real estate business with increasing sales each year?

-From the above questions, which ones do you think gets closer to what ‘best’ could mean in the context of real estate advertising?
+From the above questions, which ones do you think come closer to what ‘best’ could mean in real estate advertising?

-I would say not the first two, but the last two questions referring to lower costs per acquisition and growth.
+I would say not the first two, but the last two questions refer to lower costs per acquisition and growth.

-Growth meaning having more customer acquisitions each time.
+Growth means having more customer acquisitions each time.

 What is Real Estate Advertising?

 Advertising is defined as: